JasellR/TelDirectory/README.md

 # TelDirectory - Corporate Phone Directory

-TelDirectory is a Next.js web application designed to manage and display a corporate phone directory, primarily for use with Cisco IP phones.
+TelDirectory is a Next.js web application designed to manage and display a corporate phone directory.
 It reads directory data from XML files, allowing users to navigate through zones, branches (for specific zones like "Zona Metropolitana"), and localities to find phone extensions.
-The application also provides an interface to import and manage these XML files, and a search feature to quickly find localities or branches.
+The application also provides an interface to import and manage these XML files, and a search feature to quickly find departments (localities) or extensions.

 ## Core Features: